HongPhuMagic/LoL-na-op-gg-webscrape/README.md

- # League of legend player stats scrap
+ # Webscraping League of legend players statistics

 Selenium used on na.op.gg and stores in CSV file.
 You have the option to search any username of your choice.